xkevinlu/my-gridsome-site/blog/0823-tvshows.md

 ---
-title: The Best and Worst of Popular TV Shows
+title: The best and worst of popular TV shows
 date: 2020-08-23
 author: Kevin
-excerpt: Visualization of episode ratings with descriptions.
-Which episodes should you rewatch?
+excerpt: Heatmaps of episode ratings with descriptions, according to IMDb.
 image: https://www.colorsandcode.com/thumbnail-heatmap.png
 ---
 <style>